gplcart/api/README.md

 **Usage**

 Look at `example.php` for code samples.
-API endpoint - http://domain.com/**api**.
+API endpoint - http://yourdomain.com/api.
 This URL is used for initial login to get an access token.
-Once you got the token you are able to query API with the path arguments, e.g: http://domain.com/api/arg1/arg2/arg3.
-You can pass API version as a query parameter: http://domain.com/api/arg1/arg2/arg3?varsion=1.0.
+Once you got the token you are able to query API with URL arguments, e.g: http://domain.com/api/arg1/arg2/arg3.
+You can pass API version as a query parameter: http://yourdomain.com/api/arg1/arg2/arg3?varsion=1.0.
 Note: there is no way (yet) to refresh access tokens.
 You should re-login after your access token has expired.

 **Data providers**